Wichita Public Schools closed Thursday due to inclement weather

 WICHITA, Kan.
-(KSNW) — As another round of winter weather prepares to roll through the state of Kansas, Wichita Public Schools, USD 259 have officially canceled classes on Thursday.
+(KSNW) — As another round of winter weather rolls through the state of Kansas, Wichita Public Schools officially canceled classes on Thursday.

 Along with Thursday’s cancellation, USD 259 will be closed on Friday, Feb.
 18 for an in-service day, and Monday, Feb.
 21 for Presidents Day.